-At the AI Vision Clinic, these are the 3 important conditions we aim to treat during cataract surgery:
+At the AI Vision Clinic, we aim to treat the following during Cataract Surgery:

 - Cloudiness of the natural crystalline lens inside the eye (i.e. cataract)